pferreirafabricio/intern-task-tracker/README.md

 1. Clone this repository `git clone https://github.com/pferreirafabricio/intern-task-tracker.git`
 2. Enter in the project's folder: `cd intern-task-tracker`
 3. Run `dotnet restore`
-4. Guarantee that you have ef core installed globally `dotnet tool install --global dotnet-ef`
+4. Guarantee that you have Entity Framework Core installed globally `dotnet tool install --global dotnet-ef`
 > If you are using Linux, maybe you will need to add the dotnet-ef to your path.
-> Something like this:
+> Like this:
 > ```bash
 > sudo nano .bashrc # or .zshrc
 > # Append this to the bottom of the file
 > export PATH="$PATH:$HOME/.dotnet/tools/"
 > ```
-6. If this is your first time running the project execute `./migration-helper.ps1` and select the option "3.
-Update Database"
+6. If this is your first time running the project execute `./migration-helper.ps1` and select the option `3.
+Update Database`
 7. Run the API with
 ```bash
 cd InternTaskTracker.Api